HOLIDAY SAFETY TRAVEL TIPS: WHAT YOU NEED TO KNOW (2022 UPDATE)

 LAST, BUT CERTAINLY NOT LEAST: BUY TRAVEL INSURANCE

-We’re not saying that travel insurance will make all the craziness of this holiday travel season miraculously vanish, but it will give you the peace of mind to travel confidently knowing you’ll be reimbursed if travel issues mess with your trip.
+We’re not saying that travel insurance will make the craziness of this holiday travel season vanish, but it will give you the peace of mind to travel confidently knowing you’ll be reimbursed if travel issues mess with your trip.

 Additionally, the travel assistance offered with BHTP travel insurance will help smooth the literal and figurative bumps in the road.